 Pegasus is a program that can collect your list of games from various sources.
 You can import your list of games from other, already installed game libraries, like Steam, for which there is built-in support.
-For others, especially emulators and standalone games, you can use Pegasus' own collection and metadata files, which is documented on the Game collections and metadata files page.
+For others, especially emulators and standalone games, you can use Pegasus' own metadata files, which is documented on this page.

-The behaviour of the game searching can be then configured in the Gaming section:
+The behaviour of the game searching can be configured in the Gaming section:

-- The Set game directories option will open a dialog where you can edit the list of directories Pegasus will search for collection (as well as metadata) files (see the documentation linked above).
+- The Set game directories option will open a dialog where you can edit the list of directories Pegasus will search for metadata files (see the documentation linked above).